 Remember, there are different types of TRICARE health plans

 .
 So, depending on your plan, some of these terms may not apply.
 If you have questions, you should reach out to your health care provider or TRICARE contractor

 1. Network provider

-This is any TRICARE-authorized provider that has signed a contract with one of the TRICARE regional contractors.
+This is any TRICARE-authorized provider that has signed a network participation agreement with one of the TRICARE regional contractors.
 Network providers

 have agreed to accept the contracted rate as payment in full for covered health care services and file claims for you.
 The TRICARE contractors have established provider networks

 in each region.
 To find a network provider near you, visit Find a Doctor

 .
 If you have TRICARE For Life

 , you can find a Medicare provider by searching the Medicare Provider Directory